 - Q What if leg or foot pain returns after endovascular treatment?

-- Q What are the treatment options for medial calcific sclerosis?
+- Q What are the treatment options for arteriolosclerosis?

-- Q Are there alternative treatments for arteriosclerosis obliterans?
+- Q Is there a cure for arteriosclerosis obliterans?